patrosk/useless/README.md

 1. `app.js:45-46` - The random numeber variable could be declared closers to its context for readability.
 Also the random number is logged in the console, I presume to test if the code runs?
 1. `app.js:60` - Another random console.log declaration.
 Probably as a test to see if the code runs?
 1. `style.css` - The contrast on the neon-text could be a little sharper.
 1. `usefullness` - Are you positive this page is useless?
 I spent over 30 minutes trying to catch the duck on the first try three times in a row, seems like a pretty fun time to me!
 Great work though.
-Easy-to-read code and well sturcted files!
+Easy-to-read code and well sturctured files!

 # Testers